biglocalnews/reporting-tool/api/README.md

 Do this the first time you set up the project.

-To play with the schema I'm just using mysql installed via homebrew on my mac.
+To play with the schema I'm just using postgres installed via homebrew on my mac.
 User is root with no password.
 You can manually run `create database bbc;`, then run `python database.py` after step (4) below to create tables.
 [CHANGE ME LATER]

 ## 3) Activate the virtual environment